Joel Embiid’s injury management, Paul George’s integration and more: A question facing each Sixers player entering 2024-25

 Jeff Dowtin, Justin Edwards, Lester Quinones: When will they be needed?

 These are the Sixers’ two-way players entering camp.
 Dowtin, a point guard, returns after joining the Sixers late last season.
 Edwards is the former Imhotep star and five-star recruit who went undrafted following an inconsistent season at Kentucky.
-Quinones, who spent the past two seasons in the Golden State Warriors organization, is a late addition after agreeing to a deal earlier this week.
+Quinones, who spent the last two seasons in the Golden State Warriors organization, is a late addition after agreeing to a deal this week.

 None of these players is expected to be a heavy contributor in 2024-25.
 But there will inevitably be regular-season stretches, such as when injuries strike or veterans rest to keep bodies fresh, when they will be called upon to step up.